yohset95/Coursera_MLRegression/README.md

 ![](https://drive.google.com/uc?export=view&id=1ARHwNU4X1FJJ0fFPOOF0IuEaZQH_aNnH) </br>

-* The ticket prices vary with airlines.
+* The ticket prices vary with airlines
-* Air India and Vistara are the most varying airline because of its highest CV.
+* Air India and Vistara are the most varying airline because of its highest Coefficient of Variation (CV)

 ### How does the ticket price vary between Economy and Business class?